-- Approve an agreement with the California Governor's Office of Emergency Services in the amount of \$187,500, award amount of \$150,000 with a \$37,500 county match, to provide continuing funding for the Human Trafficking Advocacy Program, for the period January 1, 2019 through December 31, 2019. - Authorize the Chairman to sign the Grant Subaward Face Sheet, the Certification of Assurance of Compliance, and the Subrecipient Grants Management Assessment. - Authorize the County Administrative Officer or his designee to sign the Certification of Assurance of Compliance. - 4.
-Authorize the Project Director, Financial Officer, and their signature designees to sign the Signature Authorization form. - Recognize the Chair of the Tulare County Board of Supervisors as having authority to submit the application for the Unserved/Underserved Victim Advocacy and Outreach Program to the California Governor's Office of Emergency Services, and as having authority to execute on behalf of the County of Tulare the attached Grant Subaward, including any extensions or amendments thereof. - 6.
-Agree to provide all matching funds required for the project, including any
+- 1. Approve an agreement with the California Office of Emergency Services for an award amount of \$142,964, with a \$35,741 county match, for a total of \$178,705, to provide continuing funding for the Child Advocacy Center Program, for the period April 1, 2019 through March 31, 2020. - 2.
+Authorize the Chairman to sign the Grant Subaward Face Sheet and the Subrecipient Grants Management Assessment. - 3.
+Authorize the Chairman and the County Administrative Officer to sign the Certification of Assurance of Compliance. - 4.
+Authorize the Project Director, Financial Officer, and their signature designees to sign the Signature Authorization form. - 5.
+Recognize the Chair of the Tulare County Board of Supervisors as having authority to submit the application for the Child Advocacy Center Program to the California Governor's Office of Emergency Services, and as having authority to execute on behalf of the County of Tulare the attached Grant Subaward, including any extensions or amendments thereof. - 6.
+Agree to provide all matching funds required for the project, including any extensions or amendments thereof. - 7.
+Agree to abide by the rules and regulations of the California Governor's Office of Emergency Services.

-SUBJECT: Approve an Agreement with the California Governor's Office of extensions or amendments thereof.
+SUBJECT:Approve an agreement with the California Office of Emergency Services.DATE:February 5, 2019